dfinity/dre-airflow/README.md

     their vault)
   * Description: The proposal certificate for neuron 80 to be used on mainnet.

+Now go to *Top menubar -> Admin -> Connections*.
+Then create the following
+connections:

+*
+  * Name: `slack.ic_os_rollout`
+  * Connection type: Slack API
+  * Description: The connection used for IC OS rollouts.
+  * Slack API token: ask the DRE team for the API token to post to Slack, which should be in the DRE team vault.

-Variables are only visible to administrators.
+Variables and connections are only visible to administrators.

 ## Artifacts distributed in this repository